 In 2028 Detroit, when Alex Murphy - a loving husband, father and good cop - is critically injured in the line of duty, the multinational conglomerate OmniCorp sees their chance for a part-man, part-robot police officer.

-Detroit - in the future - is crime-ridden, and run by a massive company.
-The company have developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
-The company sees a way to get back in favor with the public when a cop called Alex Murphy is killed by a street gang.
-Murphy's body is reconstructed within a steel shell and named RoboCop.
-The RoboCop is very successful against criminals, and becomes a target of supervillain Boddicker.
+Detroit - in the future - is crime-ridden and run by a massive company.
+The company has developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
+The company sees a way to get back in favor with the public when policeman Alex Murphy is killed by a street gang.
+Murphy's body is reconstructed within a steel shell and called RoboCop.
+RoboCop is very successful against criminals and becomes a target of supervillian Boddicker.
 Written by

 Colin Tinto <email@example.com> / edited by statmanjeff

 See more »

 30 of 39 people found this review helpful.

 Was this review helpful to you?